muhammad-furqon/amplify-gen2-frontend-user/README.md

 ```
 Alternatively for the backend output can be downloaded from the AWS Amplify console or use sandbox.

-* To use the amplify.yml during build (in Amplify gen 2 console), environment variable for BACKEND-APP-ID need to be set.
+* To use the amplify.yml during build (in Amplify gen 2 console), BACKEND-APP-ID need to be set.

 # Bootstrap Readme
 Next.js 14.2.16